CormacMuir/adTrackerGame/markdown files/plan.md

 1. Begin to merge multiplayer aspects with my single player game
 2. Look into hosting
 3. Create a dashboard/login system

+# 16/02
+1. Fix spotted bugs
+2. Create the 2 feature outlined in the user evaluation
+3. Improve aesthetics